xiao-yan/Tilings/Readme.txt

 # Re-written part of the documentation.
 Needs to fill in the paper information.
 # Added on a module DemonDimer[], used to guide the user by a simple example.

+### GLSMData.nb ###
+This file contains all the charge matrices Q_t for all diagrams of area 6, 7 and 8.
+This is a Mathematica notebook file and it requires Mathematica to open and all the data are grouped by diagram and are collapsed into a single group for each diagram.